Remy-Pa/Norav_ECG_PDF_-_Heart_rate_variability_HRV-/README.md

 * The fact of navigating in back and forth through the menus can eventually lead to errors.
 If the execution is stopped and the code is re-run, it should go back to normal.
 * The software can sometimes end itself incorrectly and remain active after the end of its execution.
 It can be stopped by killing the terminal running it (if the source code is being used) or through task manager.
 * The .exe version can be harder to use due to unexpected errors which can be hard to troubleshoot and debug.
+* The software could probably be faster if the way of detecting the black pixels was changed to creating a boolean array of a part of each page where the values can then be checked by index (current method might check for pixel color multiple times).
+See comment in Source code/VFC eco source.py at ligne 514 in draw_lines_and_find_highest().